MongoDB is a cross-platform document-oriented and NoSQL database. MongoDB Community Edition installation is a straightforward process for beginners.

 mongod

-If you see the following line in Command Prompt window, you have successfully started the MongoDB server:
+If you see the following line in the Command Prompt window, you have successfully started the MongoDB server:

 [initandlisten] waiting for connections on port 27017